LJESec/DF-privacy_aware_file_checker/README.md

 # Prepare CSV files wherein each line represents the local entropy per 32 Bit blocks
 ./step_01_ent-loop.sh

-# Since the files can have different lengths the following script normalizes the value and performs a cosine similarity measurement
+# Since the files can have different lengths the following script normalizes the values
+# The python script also performs a cosine similarity measurement
 python step_02_transform_and_compare.py
 ```